ExCALIBUR-NEPTUNE/Developers-Website/README.md

 git commit -a -m "join the campaign for better designed software" git push github

+git will annoy you by rejecting your first pushes because of a logically spurious clash, remember that obscenities are not good practice in push comments.

 The workflow should be automatically invoked by the push of main, assuming changes were made to branch main (or possibly a user branch).